 sugar from the blood to use as energy.

 Rheumatoid arthritis.
 This type of arthritis causes swelling and deformities of the joints.
 An auto-antibody

 called rheumatoid factor or anti-CCP is in the blood of some people with rheumatoid

 Lupus.
 This disease attacks body tissues, including the lungs, kidneys, and skin.
 Many types

 of auto-antibodies are found in the blood of people with lupus.

-closely with your healthcare providers to manage it.
+and work closely with your healthcare providers to manage it.